nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

   encryption:decrypt-all               Disable server-side encryption and
                                        decrypt all files
   encryption:disable                   Disable encryption
-  encryption:enable                    Enable encryption
-  encryption:enable-master-key         Enable the master key.
+  encryption:drop-legacy-filekey       Drop legacy filekey for files still using it encryption:enable                    Enable encryption encryption:enable-master-key         Enable the master key.
 Only available
                                        for fresh installations with no existing